How Long Does Stress-Induced Psychosis Last?

 How is stress-induced psychosis diagnosed?

-Diagnosis typically involves a comprehensive evaluation by a mental health professional.
+Diagnosis typically involves a full evaluation by a mental health professional.
 This includes a detailed history of symptoms, a physical examination, and possibly laboratory tests to rule out other causes.
 The professional will also assess any underlying mental health conditions that could contribute to the symptoms.

 Are some individuals more at risk for stress-induced psychosis?